fpvandoorn/LeanCourse24/LeanCourse/Project/README.md

 * Write a small commit message and press `Commit`.
 * Press `Sync changes`

-Make sure to commit your work at least occasionally (and definitely before giving the presentati
+Make sure to commit your work at least occasionally (and definitely before giving the presentation).
+Comitting early and often can help avoid conflicting changes if you're collaborating with a partner on your formalization project.

 ### Pulling commits